Lunacy (FIRST): Shooter

 "Shooter" robots were able to shoot one ball at a time, usually over a long range.
 Successful shooters were fairly uncommon, and often did not directly score.
 Instead, they shot balls to the Human Players at the corners.
 Self-reloading was very common amongst the shooters.

 Dump bot

 "Dumper" bots typically started out the match with their entire supply of balls for the match, which scored by driving alongside the opponent's trailer and dumping all their balls into the trailer.

 Vomit bot

 "Vomit" bots, also called "power dumpers", were a hybrid between the shooter and the dumper.
 They were often the best robots, combining the accuracy of the shooter with the massive scoring of the dumper.
-These robots would drive up to an opponents trailer and "vomit" a stream of balls into the trailer, (often as many as 10 or more at once).
+These robots would drive up to an opponent's trailer and "vomit" a stream of balls into the trailer, (often as many as 10 or more at once).
 Many were self reloading, and were the rarest type of robot.